 - For toothache and dental abscesses.
 Apply clove oil to a cotton swab and press it against the sore tooth and surrounding gums.
 Clove oil has great pain relieving properties and has been used by the dental industry for years.
 Clove is often included in dental rinses and mouthwashes.

 - Potent anti-fungal.
-Clove oil is a powerful anti-fungal, especially against Candida albicans.
-Clove oil can kill 99.9 percent of C. albicans within seven minutes of exposure.
+Multiple studies have shown that clove oil is a powerful anti-fungal, especially against Candida albicans.

 - For cold sores.
-Clove oil is an effective anti-viral, especially against herpes simplex.
-Put a drop of clove oil on a cold sore to significantly decrease the pain and healing time.
+Clove oil has anti-viral properties, especially against herpes simplex.
+Put a drop of clove oil on a cold sore to significantly decrease the pain and promote healing time.
 In fact, all of the essential oils in this article are good for this.

 - For arthritic pain.
-Clove oil’s pain relieving properties make it beneficial for rheumatism and arthritis.
+Clove oil’s pain numbing properties make it beneficial for rheumatism and arthritis.
 Dilute as described below and massage it into the affected area.

-- Kills bacteria in the kitchen.
+- Help kills bacteria in the kitchen & around the home.
 Clove is a natural anti-bacterial, powerful against many bacteria strains.
-It kills E. coli, Salmonella, Helicobacter pylori (implicated with stomach ulcers), Staphylococcus aureus (also known as golden staph), Streptococcus pneumoniae, and many others, with no side effects.
+It kills E. coli, Salmonella, Helicobacter pylori (implicated with stomach ulcers), Staphylococcus aureus (also known as golden staph), Streptococcus pneumoniae, and many others, with no observed side effects.
 Put a drop on your kitchen sponge, in dishwashing liquid, and on cutting boards to reduce bacteria naturally.
 Don’t forget telephones, toilet seats, doorknobs, and computer keyboards!

 Grapefruit Essential Oil

 - In your drinking water.
-A drop or two of grapefruit oil added to drinking water helps to boost metabolism, promotes weight loss, and adds an anti-cancer punch with its high level of the phytochemical d-limonene.
+A drop or two of grapefruit oil added to drinking water helps to boost metabolism, supports weight loss, and adds an immune boost with its high level of the phytochemical d-limonene.
 Grapefruit oil is also a potent anti-bacterial, and gives you a hit of vitamin C too!

 - Eases a hangover.
 Grapefruit oil’s natural ability to stimulate the gall bladder and liver helps to detox after drinking alcohol.
 Diffuse it (see #2 above) or put a drop or two in your drinking water and keep sipping at it all day when in the throes of a hangover.